 The school encourages inclusiveness of diverse cultures and beliefs through several programs:

 These informal events offer faculty, staff, and students opportunities to gather for open conversations about given topics.
 Participants are encouraged to add their own thoughts, ideas, and perspectives to the discussion.
-Lunch and Learns give people a chance to enrich their understanding and broaden their exposure to diverse perspectives.
+The diversity and belonging events give people a chance to enrich their understanding and broaden their exposure to diverse perspectives.

 VTCUnfinished is a series of discussions about difference and identity that will lead to unfinished conversations intended to create pauses or gaps in order to help participants identify where differences lie.

 Using the social media hashtag #VTCUnfinished, the meetings are intended to encourage students, faculty, staff, and the broader community to share their experiences, stories, questions, and apprehensions about the complicated issues of identity and differences.